santerijps/git-commit-conv/README.md

 Options:
   -r, --regex <string>      The RegEx pattern to compare the commit message to.
 Defaults to conventional commits.
   -p, --path <string>       Path to a git repository where to add the hook.
 Defaults to current directory.
+  -r, --reset               Should the commit-msg hook be reset.
+If this flag is set, no new commit-msg hook will be generated.
   -h, --help                display this help and exit --version                 output version information and exit
 ```